CallumGilly/race-time-keeper-version-2/README.md

 - Hold multiple races for each user and length
 - Be accesed with basic requests (JSON response)

+## Running the code

+The program can currently be ran with: `docker-compose -f docker-compose.dev.yml up --build`

 ## Credits

 Made by [Callum Gilchrist](https://github.com/CallumGilly/)